 Better known as Blackrock, it boasts lovely views of Galway Bay and the hills of Clare in the distance.
 It's one of Galway's best-loved spots for seaside viewing, and also a popular destination for plunging into the sea, nevermind the weather.
 The yellow pier is iconic, and you're certain to see it time and again.

 Photo via instagram.com/rubyleephotographer

 The extremely photogenic Kylemore Abbey looks good in any light, sitting as it does with mountains behind it and a lake stretching out in front of it.
 The walled gardens and on-site chapel are also very photo-friendly, and its tragic history adds to the lovely, sombre beauty of the place.

 Photo via instagram.com/chano_sanchez_

 This humble seaside village is incredibly picturesque, with Dunguaire Castle being one of the most enchanting castles in the West and its waterside setting only adds to its Instagram appeal.
 If you can at all, make sure to pay a visit during the summer time, to experience Cruinniu na mBad in all its glory.
 This sea festival features old boats competing in a host of exciting races and events and make for great photo opportunities.

 Photo via instagram.com/chaoshengzhang

-If you can navigate through the hungover heads of the many students, you’ll notice just how beautiful the grounds of the University really are.
-The stunning Quadrangle dates back to 1849, and its Tudor Gothic architectural style is still as breath-takingly haunting as it was way back then.
+Usually overrun with the hungover heads of students, the beautiful grounds of the University really are something to behold.
+The stunning Quadrangle dates back to 1849, and its Tudor Gothic architectural style is still as breathtakingly haunting as it was way back then.
 Wander through the campus, admire the architecture and take a few cheeky snaps along the way.

 Photo via instagram.com/tjp_finn